Table Of Contents

 It takes 30 to 40 milliseconds for airbags to be deployed after a collision at a speed above 15 mph .

 Hire Experienced Lawyers for Airbag Deployment Failure Cases

 If you’ve been in car accidents where an airbag failed to deploy, you should immediately seek medical attention.
 Once you’re feeling stable, you should hire a personal injury lawyer.

-Schmidt & Clark lawyers will provide a free legal consultation.
-We can determine how much insurance coverage you have, help you determine a fair settlement amount and recover compensation.
+Schmidt & Clark, LLP lawyers will provide a free legal consultation.
+We can determine how much insurance coverage you have, help you determine a fair settlement amount, and recover compensation.

 Contact us today and get help with your airbag failure case.